RE-Imagining RE for 2021-22

 - To stay safe!

 Follen’s RE Action Team is planning to be flexible and adaptable as we serve your children in the months ahead.
 We want to offer your family a tangible sense of love and community support for these challenging times.
 Currently we are planning for Religious Education programming to take place indoors beginning in late October, with as much time spent outdoors as possible.
-Watch this webpage and the church’s electronic newsletter for updates as we re-evaluate conditions and new understandings in the fall.
+In addition to providing loving care for children up to about 3 years in our nursery, we will keep the same class groupings, with the following curriculum choices:

 We’re RE-Imagining Youth Programming!